Sailplane Pilot Licence Conversion

 Applying for an FRTOL at the same time as applying to convert to an SPL

-How to converting to an SPL is described above.
+How to convert to an SPL is described above.
 Some applicants may wish to apply for FRTOL privileges at the same time as applying for an SPL.
 The CAA process is somewhat complex.
 So the BGA has developed and verified guidance to assist applicants which is detailed in one of the two pdf documents available at ‘Applying for your FRTOL at the same time as your SPL’.
 The other of the two pdf documents at that link is a ‘placeholder’, which is referred to in the detailed guidance.

 How can I add a privilege after the licence has been issued?